 chrysanthemum, daisies, hibiscus, nasturtium, pansies, roses, lemon, lime (many fruit trees)

 - see 'advanced nutrition' portion of this site

 1/2 tsp hard boiled egg (13 essential vitamins and minerals, high-quality protein)

 Cuddlebone is pretty easy- the squid bones provide calcium and a abrasive surface for birds to do 'self maintenance.
-However they sometimes do contain extra calcium (you can check the bone by soaking it is water and using an aquarium water testing kit).
+However they sometimes do not contain enough calcium after years of sun exposure or improper processing (you can check the bone by soaking it is water and using an aquarium water testing kit for KH/GH).

 The Manu mineral is actually a clay that is digestible and Macaws use it as a mineral supplement in the wild.
 My birds love this, and use it daily.

 - Remove babies for hand feeding at 20 days

 - Brooder Temp 80-85 Degrees.... gradually decrease as they get more feathers.
 Always look for signs of dehydration, wings out, lethargy.